California poised to phase out sale of new gas-powered cars - KESQ

 There are practical hurdles to overcome to reach the goal, notably enough reliable power and charging stations.
 California now has about 80,000 stations in public places, far short of the 250,000 it wants by 2025.
 The Alliance for Automotive Innovation, which represents many major car makers, flagged the lack of infrastructure, access to materials needed to make batteries, and supply chain issues among the challenges to meeting the state’s timeline.

-“These are complex, intertwined and global issues well beyond the control of either (the California Air Resources Board) or the auto industry,” John Bozella, the group’s president, said in a statement.
+“These are complex, intertwined and global issues well beyond the control of either (the California Air Resources Board) or the auto industry,” John Bozzella, the group’s president, said in a statement.

 Though the state makes up 10% of the U.S. car market, it’s home to 43% of the nation’s 2.6 million registered plug-in vehicles, according to the air board.

-Note: This story has been corrected to restore a dropped letter in the last name of John Bozzella, president of the Alliance for Automotive Innovation.